 Purpose

-The purpose of this document is to describe the rules of operation of the IECEx Proficiency Testing Program (Ex PTP).
+The purpose of this document is to describe the rules of operation of the IECEx Proficiency Testing Scheme (IECEx PTS), which has been developed in line with International Standard ISO/IEC 17043.

 Scope

-The primary goal of the Ex PTP is to increase the mutual confidence among the IECEx Testing Laboratories (ExTLs) operating within the IECEx System.
+The primary goal of the IECEx PTS is to increase the mutual confidence among the IECEx test laboratories operating within the IECEx System.

-In support of this goal the Ex PTP has been designed to improve the consistency and reproducibility of test results.
+In support of this goal the IECEx PTS has been designed to improve the consistency and reproducibility of test results.

 Normative References